![]() |

 In 1991, Sun Microsystems created Sun Microsystems Laboratories with the express purpose of solving difficult technical problems brought to Sun by customers.
 Over the years, the results have been impressive.
 (See sidebar for more details.)
 In the fall of 2003, Glenn Edens was named Senior Vice President and Director of Sun Labs.
 Edens himself has an inspiring record of technological innovation.
 In 1979, he co-founded Grid Systems Corporation, the company that developed the first laptop computer.
 He also founded WaveFrame Corporation in 1985, which developed the first all-digital audio workstations for the motion picture, television, and recording industries.
 From 1992 to 1998, Edens managed the transfer of research results into external product companies at Interval Research Corporation.
 From 1998 to 2001 he was president of AT&T Strategic Ventures, while also serving as VP of Broadband Technology there.
 From 2001 to 2003 he was Vice President for Strategic Technology at Hewlett-Packard.
 We met with him to learn about the direction he is taking Sun Labs.
-You've asked the question, "What follows the Java language?
-What follows Solaris?"
-Can you hint at some answers?
-Those are rallying questions that are designed to give the Labs permission to think about these issues so we can experiment with alternatives.
-It's not clear that we're actually going to come up with anything better, though we may come up with something better in specific areas.
-So, for example, there's been a long tradition of work in the Labs challenging Java technology, called Self, which was a totally different model of object-oriented programming, factoring, and reflection.

 The Java platform is a very robust franchise.
 It's a marketplace.
 It's a community.
 It's a programming tool.
 So we ask questions: What are the alternatives?
 How do we make the Java runtime smaller?
 How do we make it faster?
 How would we change the memory model for the hardware?
 We're looking at different versions of virtual machine and garbage collection technology.
 Sometimes in research experiments, we'll change a language feature and experiment with it.
 And the jury's out as to whether those will ever be significant enough to then launch a JSR process.
 If you look at the history of programming languages, they don't last forever, because the technology changes, programming styles change, and the good languages last 15 or 20 years.